Quansight/Quansight-website/README.md

 When viewing the site in local development or at a Vercel preview URL, there should be an overlay that explains that you are looking at a preview of the site.
 This helps reduce confusion when screenshots are shared.
-This overlay should not be present on a production build of the site.
+This overlay should not be present on a production deployment of the site.

 The preview/development environment overlay should allow the user to toggle between seeing published versus draft/saved Storyblok content.
-The overlay should change colors to indicate which of the two content preview modes the user is in (that is, whether they are seeing draft (yellow banner) or published (gray banner) content from Storyblok).
+The overlay should change colors to indicate which of the two content preview modes the user is in —that is, whether they are seeing draft (yellow overlay) or published (gray overlay) content from Storyblok.

-The above should hold _except_ when the user is using the Storyblok web interface; then the website should always be in "draft" mode, showing saved (but not published) content (yellow banner).
+The above should hold _except_ when the user is using the Storyblok web interface; then the website should always be in "draft" mode, showing saved (but not published) content (yellow overlay).
 And as mentioned previously, it should show this content against the latest code from the `develop` branch (not the `main` branch).
 Related: The content team shouldn't have to think about which URL to use with the Storyblok editor.
 It should be only one default URL, and